mmalik17/Rakamin-Capstone-Project/README.md

 - Action Items

 # <b> Requirement for running the code </b>
-Library needed to be installed:
+Library needed to be installed: <br>
-Numpy, Pandas, Matplotlib, Seaborn, Datetime
+- Data Analysis: Numpy, Pandas, Matplotlib, Seaborn
+- Data Preprocessing: Datetime, sklearn, scipy, imblearn
+- Modelling : sklearn, shap, xgboost

 # <b> 1.
 Business Understanding </b>
 ## Background Problems
 The campaign carried out by a retail company was less effective, as seen from the campaign response which only reached 14.91%.
 As a results, the profit obtained is not optimal.